What are the differences between an EFL (English as a Foreign Language) and CLIL…

-We always keep a notebook in our bag for pressing plants.
+We usually keep a notebook in our bag for pressing plants.
 No matter where we go there is always an opportunity to find something new or pretty to press.

-After we empty out our findings to our garden table, we put them into our press.
+After emptying out our findings to our garden table, we put them into our press.
 We leave the plants here until they completely dry (for about one or two weeks).

 Once dry, we stick one sample of each plant into another notebook.
 We write the plant's name in Hungarian, English, and Serbian and add the year, season and the month of harvest.
 Therefore, it is a valuable resource for language learning, too.
 We learn the names and parts of the plants, the seasons and months, the names and flags of the countries, and the names of the languages, too.
 It is also a great tool for learning reading and writing.